Belco90/react-tables-performance/README.md

   made my custom table layout with divs elements and flex styling.
 I could have used some UI framework for it but it was a simple layout so I coded it myself.
+- **Filtering**: Really simple for this one as I just filter by checking if the title includes the value the user entered and then keep the filtered movies as a draft in a temporary state so the sorting can be applied later.
+Here I'm doing insensitive comparison and trimming the strings.
 - **Sorting**: I'm relying on lodash.orderBy for this and the sorting process is quite fast so the table is rendered sorted almost instantly.
-There are still some edge cases to address for strings with whitespaces at the beginning or removing special characters at the start of the values
+The sort is always executed over the filtered movies list but the performance is really good anyway.
+There are still some edge cases to address for strings with whitespaces at the beginning or removing special characters at the start of the values.
+Ideally I would delegate this to corresponding API but obviously that's not possible for this test.

+### Improvements

+- Sanitize fields for sorting: ignoring weird chars and whitespaces at the beginning, apply insensitive comparison, etc
+- Handle fetch errors
+- Apply debouncing while user type on filter title input so table do the filtering when user has stopped writing (500ms for example) and we avoid weird re-renders
+- Extract filtering and sorting process into its own hook